ArunDevadoss/VotingMotionManager/README.md

 		o Number of "Y" (Yes) votes less than "N" No votes, Motion is FAILED.

 		o Equal number of "Y" Yes and "N" No votes, Motion is TIED.

+  Voter  - Holds information about Voter and it's state (Yes/No)

+  MotionResult - When a motion is closed for voting, this object will provide the following information

+  	o whether the motion passed or failed

+  	o the number of yes and no votes

+  	o the time that voting opened and closed

+## Note: As I don't want to expose domain object Motion , converting domain object into MotionResult to provide motion information.

 ## Enums